-Pursuant to the Shipbuilding Act (Act No. 129 of 1950), this program provides funds for loans (two-step loans) provided by designated financial institutions to approved businesses that intend to strengthen their business structure as approved by competent ministers.
-The balance as of March 31, 2022 was 8.5 billion yen.
+Pursuant to the Shipbuilding Act (Act No. 129 of 1950), JFC lends funds (two-step loans) needed for loans that are provided by designated financial institutions to approved business entities that are going to implement business foundation reinforcement approved by competent ministers.
+The balance as of March 31, 2023 was 9.8 billion yen.